Oral and Gut Bacteria Influence on Heart Disease

 Arterial Stiffness:

-Multispecies probiotic supplementation can favorably modify vascular dysfunction and reduce arterial stiffness (Szulinksa et al., 2018).
+Multi-species probiotic supplementation can favorably modify vascular dysfunction and reduce arterial stiffness (Szulinksa et al., 2018).

 Heart Failure: